Schr\"{o}dinger Symmetry in Gravitational Mini-Superspaces: Flat FRW cosmology

-In this section, we present the dynamical symmetries of the simplest cosmological model consisting in the flat FLRW geometry filled with a massless scalar field.
-This model was initially studied in \cite{BenAchour:2019ufa, BenAchour:2020xif, Achour:2021lqq, BenAchour:2020njq}.
+In this section, we present the dynamical symmetries of the simplest cosmological model consisting in the flat FRW geometry filled with a massless scalar field.
+This model was initially studied in \cite{BenAchour:2019ufa, Achour:2021lqq, BenAchour:2020njq}.